mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 In alignment with ammeters, the [`addWattmeter!`](@ref addWattmeter!) and [`addVarmeter!`](@ref addVarmeter!) functions feature default variances set at `variance = 1e-2` per-unit, and statuses are automatically assigned as `status = 1`, regardless of whether the wattmeter or varmeter is placed at the bus, the "from" bus end, or the "to" bus end.
 Users have the ability to customize these default values, making distinctions between the three positions of the measurement devices.

 For the [`addPmu!`](@ref addPmu!) function, variances for both magnitude and angle measurements are standardized to `varianceMagnitude = 1e-5` and `varianceAngle = 1e-5` in per-units.
-Likewise, operational statuses are uniformly set to `statusMagnitude = 1` and `statusAngle = 1`, regardless of whether the PMU is positioned on the bus, the "from" bus end, or the "to" bus end.
+Likewise, operational statuses are uniformly set to `statusMagnitude = 1` and `statusAngle = 1`, and the coordinate system used for AC state estimation is consistently set to polar, regardless of whether the PMU is positioned on the bus, the "from" bus end, or the "to" bus end.
 Once more, users retain the option to tailor these default values to their specific needs, allowing for distinctions between these three locations of the measurement devices.

 Across all measurement devices, the method for generating measurement means is established as `noise = true`.
 This signifies that measurement means are created by introducing white Gaussian noises, with the specified `variance` value added to the intended measurement value, as defined by the `magnitude`, `angle`, `active`, or `reactive` keywords.